Neraud/home-server/README.md

 Grafana is deployed and configured to use Prometheus as a data source.

-Default Kubernetes dashboards are already created, based on [Kube Prometheus](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus)
+Default Kubernetes dashboards are already created, based on [Kube Prometheus](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus).

+You can use the default admin account : `admin` / `Passw0rd`

 ### Fluent Bit